LoicDerghoum/3-Bodies-Solar-System-with-RK4-Integration-in-C/README.md

 ## 1. Subject

-As part of the mathematics project, we will need to design (in C) the numerical simulation program of the solar system.
+As part of a mathematics project, we will need to design (in C) the numerical simulation program of the solar system.
 Like any realistic project, this is a cross-disciplinary project requiring skills from different domains:
 - Physics, algebra, and analysis: modeling part
 - Numerical mathematics: integration method
 - Algorithmics and code production: computer science.